tommyfuu/MOSAIC/README.md

 This code chunk will generate a count and its corresponding relative abundance datasets for each paratemer combination in the three lists defined above, along with the metadata for samples (which ones in which batch) as well as metadata for taxa (which ones are ground truth perturbed biomarkers) for later experiments.

+To run the simulation script in scale, in the folder `benchmark/slurm_bash_scripts` there is a bash script called `run_simulate_sim.sh`, which one can model based on and move back into the `benchmark` folder for running the `generate_data_MIDAS.R` script in scale with `slurm`.

 #### 1.2 Real world microbiome data collection and cleaning

 A comprehensive evaluation also requires well-collected and well-preprocessed real-world microbiome data to ensure that the theoretically excelling batch correction methods from simulation experiments work in practice to enabled biomarker and trend discovery in batch corrected datasets while removing batch effect.